ethereumjs/ethereumjs-monorepo/README.md

 Constructors:

 * `fromMasterSeed(seed)` - create an instance based on a seed
-* `formExtendedKey(key)` - create an instance based on a BIP32 extended private or public key
+* `fromExtendedKey(key)` - create an instance based on a BIP32 extended private or public key

 For the seed  we suggest to use [bip39](https://npmjs.org/packages/bip39) to create one from a BIP39 mnemonic.